 Should You Implement a Free Return Shipping Policy?

-Some retail experts believe you should offer free return shipping on all returns.
-Many ecommerce retailers use a free return shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.
+Many e-commerce retailers use a free return shipping policy to drive customer satisfaction, and even as a conversion tactic to drive revenue.

 It’s easy to see why, with benefits such as reduced cart abandonment, increased conversions, and happier customers.